-However, around 200 Peruvian and foreign historians, anthropologists and scientists are asking President Martín Vizcarra to change the location of an aerodrome, set to be built in a small town in the Sacred Valley.
+According to the BBC, around 200 Peruvian and foreign historians, anthropologists and scientists are asking President Martín Vizcarra to change the location of an aerodrome, set to be built in a small town in the Sacred Valley.

 The works for the airport construction have already begun but in spite of that, the said group sent a letter to Vizcarra that read: “Both the Chinchero plateau and the surrounding valleys are inhabited by platforms and canals and are lined with ritual lines designed by the Incas (…) Building an airport in Chinchero will inevitably have negative effects on the entire environment due to noise, increased traffic and informal and uncontrolled urbanization.”

-In addition, the letter said that the Veronica snow-capped peak, seen from the plateau, will be surely destroyed “affecting the thousand-year-old harmony of this universe”.
+In addition, the letter said that the Veronica snow-capped peak, seen from the plateau, will be destroyed, “affecting the thousand-year-old harmony of this universe”.

 The soil seems to be another important issue.
 Experts have manifested that they are not appropriate for the construction of an airport and it will probably cause shortages of drinking water in the city of Cusco.